lmc-eu/spirit-design-system/packages/web/README.md

 ## Rebranding

-Design tokens and their [`@tokens` API][tokens-api] enable quick and easy rebranding of Spirit Sass components and styles.
-Once you have created your own design tokens, just provide them to your Sass compiler and you are ready to go!
+Design tokens and their [`@tokens` API][tokens-api] enable quick and easy rebranding of Spirit SASS components and styles.
+Once you have created your own design tokens, just provide them to your SASS compiler and you are ready to go!
 Learn more in the [`spirit-design-tokens` docs][rebranding].

 ## Development